 People are often surprised when they learn the broad legal definition of domestic violence, which includes not only physical violence and harm but also emotional and psychological abuse, financial abuse, social abuse, sexual abuse, following, harassing, monitoring, systems abuse, property damage, cultural and spiritual abuse, and exposing children to family violence.

-In family law, we repeatedly see a pattern of coercive, controlling violence throughout the relationship, with a range of abusive behaviours aimed at dominating a spouse and their children.
-This type of abuse can go hand in hand with alcohol and drug use, as well as dysfunctional personality traits seen in people with narcissistic or borderline personality tendencies.
+We, unfortunately, often see a pattern of coercive, controlling violence throughout the relationship, with a range of abusive behaviours aimed at dominating a spouse and their children.
+This type of abuse can go hand in hand with alcohol and drug use, as well as dysfunctional personality traits.

 We also see people who have experienced situational couple violence, particularly in the lead-up to separation.
 In contrast to coercive, controlling violence, situational couple violence is the use of physical aggression without the context of control.
 Situational couple violence tends to happen when people are poor communicators and are unable to have a disagreement without resorting to aggression.

 If you are fearful for your immediate safety, call the police call on Triple Zero (000).
 For non-urgent police assistance, call Policelink on 131 444.